LCF Archives and Library

-London College of Fashion's world class library and fashion archives are housed at the John Prince's Street site (JPS).
+London College of Fashion's world class library and fashion archives are housed at the John Prince's Street site.
 These valuable reference facilities offer students the opportunity to learn from fashion history and contextualise their studies.

-London College of Fashion Library, housed at John Prince’s Street, is the UK's leading fashion library.
+London College of Fashion Library, located on the 1st floor, John Princes Street, is the UK's leading fashion library.
 Our extensive resources include 85,000 books on all aspects of the fashion industry from garment construction to cosmetic science, DVDs and videos and over 390 print periodicals and 20,000 e-journals.
 Electronic information resources can be accessed via the e-library

-Visitors may use the library by appointment.
-Please book in advance by telephone 020 7514 7455/6150 - daily visitor numbers are limited.
+Visitors may access the library by appointment.
+You can book your appointment in advance by calling us on 020 7514 7455/6150.
+Daily visitor numbers are limited.